You can be an ally, advocate, and educator. The mission of Sertoma lives in everyone who supports our work. Our mission lives in you.

 Help a baby, like Hannah in Texas, receive a cochlear implant so she can enjoy a lifetime of hearing.
 Support a hard-of-hearing student, like Jose in New York, who is pursuing his dreams.
 Bring the sounds of the world back to life for thousands who live with hearing loss and help thousands more prevent hearing loss in the first place.

-Become an integral part of Sertoma’s work of making healthy hearing common in our everyday lives.
-Host an event.
-Donate a hearing aid.
-Become a friend.
+Become an integral part of Sertoma’s work of making healthy hearing.
 And give generously to help those impacted by and at risk for hearing loss.